Adhamkhalidsayed/LeetCode-Answers/README.md

 # LeetCode-Answers
-This repo containes my LeetCode answers in python
+This repo containes my answers for different problems on LeetCode.